 So, how are companies dealing with employees being stressed at work?
 Well, enterprises are experimenting with gamification to motivate their employees.
 In fact, it’s predicted that over 70% of Global 2000 companies will have at least one gamified platform that will be used for employees.

-In case you aren’t familiar with the term, gamification is the use of game-thinking and game mechanics in a non-game context to engage users and/or solve problems.
+Gamification uses feelings and motivations that come naturally to people such as achievements, rewards, status, competition, self-expression and co-creation.
+Gamification then uses points, badges, levels and various challenges to make better use of these motivations.
 Companies have applied gamification within their apps or websites as a way to engage customers with their brand or product.
 Allowing customers to earn points, rewards, and most importantly recognition within online communities.

 Using game dynamics, companies will be able to motivate their employees.
 More importantly, employees will be able to have some fun at work.
 That being said, gamification will be able to influence workplaces in a variety of ways.
+Here are a few:

-Gamification will create less stressful environments
+Gamification creates less stressful environments

+No surprise here, when people play games, they find themselves having fun.
 Now, if a company were to apply game dynamics to certain aspects of an employee’s job…what do you think will happen?
 That’s right, they’ll have fun doing their job.
 Gamified work apps will have the ability to motivate people to have a lot of fun doing the jobs that they’ve grown accustomed to.

-An excellent small scale example would be a story that I heard from one of the speakers at the gamification summit in San Francisco this past year.
+An excellent small-scale example would be a story that I heard from one of the speakers at the gamification summit in San Francisco this past year.
 The speaker shared a story of how he applied a game dynamic at his first job at a restaurant.
 He and his colleague would race to see who could wash the most dishes in a set amount of time.
 The winner would buy drinks that night.
 So they’d keep tabs throughout the night and speed through their work.

 It’s a very simple (boring) task really, but they treated plates as their point system and drinks as their reward.
 Through this, they were able to do their job more efficiently, and they eventually got praised by their management for being hard workers…when in actuality they were two young men just having fun.
 So, although I may not have the numbers to back this (yet), I do believe that if employees are having fun at their job (especially while getting recognised), the work environment will naturally be less stressful.

+Games naturally bring out a social side to us humans unlike anything else.
+Sports, board games, video games all allow us to interact with others just for the purpose of having fun.
 Online computer gaming is quite a phenomenon if you think about it.
 It’s an act that people usually do in solitude, but within a split second, you can be connected to millions of people playing the same game.
 All for the sole purpose of working together and accomplishing silly tasks (like killing zombies).
 Gamification will naturally lead people to have a social atmosphere.